Results Of My Radiographic Examination

 I’m currently reading “The Overnight Guest” by Heather Gudenkauf.

-As the storm worsens, Wylie finds herself trapped inside the house, haunted by the secrets contained within its walls—haunted by secrets of her own.
-Then she discovers a small child in the snow just outside.
+As the storm worsens, Wylie finds herself trapped inside the house, haunted by the secrets contained within its wallsโand by secrets of her own.
+Then, she discovers a small child in the snow just outside.

-After bringing the child inside for warmth and safety, she begins to search for answers.
-But soon it becomes clear that the farmhouse isn’t as isolated as she thought, and someone is willing to do anything to find them.
+She searches for answers after bringing the child inside for warmth and safety.
+Soon, it became clear that the farmhouse wasnโt as isolated as she had thought, and someone was willing to do anything to find them.

 What I’m Watching:

-I finished the first season of Capitani.
-Now I will begin the second and so far final season.
+I finished the first season of Capitani and will now begin the second and, so far, final season.

-Capitani is the first Luxembourgish crime series as well as the country’s first Netflix series.
+Capitani is the first Luxembourgish crime series and the country’s first Netflix series.

 {This post contains an affiliate link}